 The ruling issued by the CNMC's Board on February 26, 2015 was received on March 3, 2015.
-It hands down a fine against Puleva Food, S.L. of 10,270 thousand euros (the Disciplinary Ruling).
-Although the Ebro Group believed it had solid arguments for defending its position in these lawsuits, and so stated in the appeal lodged before the Spanish High Court (Audiencia Nacional) in September 2015, the risk of an outflow of resources was deemed probable and a provision was accordingly recognized in the 2014 financial statements.
+It handed down a fine against Puleva Food, S.L. of 10,270 thousand euros (the 2015 Disciplinary Ruling).
+Although the Ebro Group believed it had solid arguments for defending its position in these lawsuits, and so stated in the appeal lodged against the 2015 Disciplinary Ruling before the Spanish High Court (Audiencia Nacional) in September 2015, the risk of an outflow of resources was deemed probable and a provision was accordingly recognized in the 2014 financial statements.

-In a ruling issued on October 25, 2018, the High Court annulled the Disciplinary Ruling on account of formal defects, ordering the rewinding of the procedure corresponding to disciplinary investigation S/0425/12, which originally gave rise to the Disciplinary Ruling, to the moment immediately preceding the procedural infraction that gave rise to the annulment.
+In a ruling issued on October 25, 2018, the High Court annulled the 2015 Disciplinary Ruling on account of formal defects, ordering the rewinding of the procedure corresponding to disciplinary investigation S/0425/12, which originally gave rise to the 2015 Disciplinary Ruling, to the moment immediately preceding the procedural infraction that gave rise to the annulment.
 In keeping with the High Court's ruling, in November 2018, the CNMC agreed and notified Puleva Food, S.L. of the resumption of the disciplinary investigation, specifically the resumption of the pertinent proceedings rewound to immediately prior to April 24, 2014.

-In the wake of the resumption by the CNMC on December 21, 2018, of the disciplinary proceedings, with retroactive effect, the CNMC issued a new disciplinary ruling on July 11, 2019.
-In that new ruling, the CNMC reiterated its original opinion of the underlying facts and levied a fine in the same amount against Puleva Food, S.L.
-Therefore, and notwithstanding the fact that the Group believes it has substantive arguments against this new ruling, the Company's directors believe that the provision recognized to cover this lawsuit should be maintained.
-There were no material developments in respect of this lawsuit in 2022.
+In the wake of the resumption by the CNMC on December 21, 2018 of the disciplinary proceedings, with retroactive effect, the CNMC issued a new disciplinary ruling on July 11, 2019 (the 2019 Disciplinary Ruling).
+In the 2019 Disciplinary Ruling, the CNMC reiterated its original opinion of the underlying facts and levied a fine in the same amount against Puleva Food, S.L.
+Therefore, and notwithstanding the fact that the Group continued to believe it had substantive arguments against the 2019 Disciplinary Ruling, the Company's directors decided that the provision recognized to cover this lawsuit should be maintained.